 While yVA is the best parameter to explain the hypoxia effects according to our model and AICc, it is nonetheless possible that JaAm is responsible for an unknown portion of the hypoxia effects.
 Because of near collinearity between JaAm and yVA, our model does not allow us to test for the possibility that both parameters are simultaneously contributing to the observed hypoxia effects.
-It is not possible to simultaneously estimate both parameters as their product is used to calculate growth in the model; we can adjust one or the other with the correction factor and get similar effects on the flux for growth with no way of determining which is correct.
+It is not possible to simultaneously estimate both parameters, particularly when JM is negligible as in the early life stages and JaAm and yVA are directly multiplied to calculate growth in the model; we can adjust one or the other with the correction factor and get similar effects on the flux for growth with no way of determining which is correct.
 We therefore cannot test for partial contribution of the two parameters to hypoxia effects or quantify their relative contributions.
-If conversion efficiency were the only parameter varying across hypoxia treatments, one might expect the offspring to fully deplete the egg buffer and hatch at the same time, but with hatch size increasing with DO level.
+If conversion efficiency were the only parameter varying across hypoxia treatments, one might expect all offspring to fully deplete the egg buffer and hatch at the same time, but with hatch size increasing with DO level.
 However, adjusting conversion efficiency with hypoxia does account for the observed significant differences in hatch timing between DO treatments in M. menidia larvae (Cross et al., 2019) because yVA reduces the body size at a given time, indirectly reducing the assimilation flux due to smaller body volume.
+Future work examining the effects of hypoxia on ingestion, defecation, respiration, and growth could help tease apart the relative contributions of yVA and JaAm by allowing direct calculation of yVA.
+Data on fecundity at different DO levels would provide information on the contribution of JaAm, although constant hypoxia through adulthood is unrealistic and this would assume the energy budget is impacted similarly across life stages.